hearbenchmark/hearbenchmark.com/docs/hear2021-holistic-evaluation-of-audio-representations.md

 ```
   * `emb1`: `Tensor` of shape `(n_samples1, n_frames, emb_dimension)`
   * `emb2`: `Tensor` of shape `(n_samples2, n_frames, emb_dimension)`
+  * **Returns:** Pairwise distance tensor `(n_samples1, n_samples2)`
+    * If this method is not defined, we will use unnormalized l1.
+    But you are welcome to override this method if you wish.
+    * If you really want to use a divergence and not a distance, and have a
+    compelling argument for why, please contact us.
 <hr />

 <p></p>